 Some people prefer to do all their cooking outside the van, on a barbeque or gas stove that keeps the mess, gas and smells outside of the van.
 This is definitely one end of the campervan cooking spectrum, and means you need to take up less valuable interior space with planning out where the cooktop will be installed.

-At the other end of the scale, more comfort-focused Sprinter van conversions feature induction cooktops and even mini ovens for cooking home-baked meals and pizzas onboard.
+At the other end of the scale, more comfort-focused Sprinter van build-outs feature induction cooktops and even mini ovens for cooking home-baked meals and pizzas onboard.